schmocker/Pyjamas/Models/Technology/European_power_plant/V001/README.md

 # European Power Plant Database

-This Model reads the European Power Plant Database, interpolates and combines data and outputs the combined data for all following models to use.
+This Model reads adatabase containing Data for the European Power Plants in different future scenarios.
+It interpolates and combines data and outputs the combined data for all following models to use.

 ## Inputs
 The input to this model is the **simulation time** from the scheduler.